Cloudscape Design System

 (isDisabled: boolean) => void

-Turns off motion effects.-false
+Turns off motion effects.

 Code example